velvia/velvia.github.io/_posts/2015-08-31-Docker-Scala-Sbt.md

 #### ENV

 The ENV directive in a Dockerfile sets up an environment variable at both container runtime as well as Docker image build time (ie the RUN commands can use it).
 These are especially useful for reusing vars in both places.
-An example is, for Spark Job Server, the SPARK_VERSION can be used both at docker build time and by the runtime scripts:
+An example is, for Spark Job Server, the SPARK_BUILD variable can be used both at docker build time and by the runtime scripts:

 ```scala
     env("SPARK_BUILD", s"spark-${sparkVersion}-bin-hadoop2.4")